£242,995 - £432,995

 To find out about our work with the Bumblebee Conservation Trust, click on the brochure icon below.

 AmenitiesThere is a Sainsbury’s a short drive from Saxon Brook for your daily shopping requirments.
 There is also a post office in the village with a small local shop.

 For GPs, register with The Pinhoe Surgery, just half a mile away (Sat Nav EX1 3SY, call 0845 474 8671) while for dentists you can contact Pinhoe Dental Centre (Sat Nav EX4 8EH, call 0845 474 8671).

-For local dining, try the Pinhoe Hoard (named after a famous stash of bronze age artifacts found locally) the Heart of Oak in Pinhoe, or the Barn Owl just a little further away.
+For local dining, try the Pinhoe Hoard (named after a famous stash of bronze age artifacts found locally) the Heart of Oak in Pinhoe, or the Miller & Carter just a little further away.
 In the city, you’ll find endless dining options, with Jasmine Thai, Cote Brasserie, Goa Spice, the Conservatory all highly recommended, along with gastro pubs the Five Bells and The Jack at The Green.